neelkshah/alt-cs/5f_harvard_cs_165/indexing.md

 * Primary index: In a sequentially ordered data file, the index whose search key specifies the sequential order of the file.
 For a relation, there can be at most one primary index.

+---
+**NOTE**

-> The search key and primary key need not be the same.
+The search key and primary key need not be the same.
 For example, primary key could be order_id, but search key could be a timestamp field.

+---

 * Secondary index: An index whose search key is different from the sequential ordering of the data file.